Unrealsforkick/UnrealClient/README.md

 # Config
 You can customize the menu and the design of the embeds.
 <br>
-The config is reloaded automatically, It saves with every session .
+The config file reloaded automatically, It saves with every session .

 | Name                       | Possible values                 | Description                                                                                                                    |